-Sila Nanotechnologies, a next generation battery materials company, is bringing to market the most significant breakthrough in battery chemistry in 30 years — the technology to replace graphite anodes — which will usher in a new era of energy storage.
+Sila Nanotechnologies, a next-generation battery materials company, is bringing to market the most significant breakthrough in battery chemistry in 30 years — the technology to replace graphite anodes — which will usher in a new era of energy storage.
 Sila’s silicon anode chemistry dramatically increases the energy density of batteries, reducing battery size without sacrificing safety or performance.
 Sila’s new battery is now commercially available in WHOOP 4.0, the latest fitness and health wearable from WHOOP.

 The Sila anode is the first next-gen lithium-ion material available on the market.
-Designed to offer economical manufacturing at global scale, our unique technology is poised to electrify the future, while delivering transformational benefits to the mobile industry today.
+Designed to offer economical manufacturing at a global scale, our unique technology is poised to electrify the future, while delivering transformational benefits to the mobile industry today.

 The technology also facilitates the development of new and unique product features for mobile devices not previously possible due to energy density and battery size constraints - better cameras, augmented reality/virtual reality sensors, wireless charging, 5G speeds, and sensors for continuous health monitoring, reports BusinessWire.

 “After 10 years, 55,000 iterations, and over a 1,000x manufacturing scale up, the Sila team is the first to industrialize and now make commercially available a new type of lithium-ion chemistry with dramatically higher energy density.
 Our next-generation materials will drive radical change in product innovation, freeing consumers and device makers from having to choose between better design, more features, and battery performance,” said Gene Berdichevsky, CEO and Co-Founder of Sila.
 “We are running out of time to transition from the fossil fuels economy to the energy storage economy.
 The path to a sustainable future will be paved with great products and Sila is proud to be enabling those products today.”